 And when we go back, we can see that now it’s not interfering with the tagline.
 We could also do this in reverse if we wanted to, got to the tagline, and move it out of the way of the logo.
 Either solution will work.

 But now that you’ve made your logo work for your project, how do you incorporate it into another project that you’ve been working on.
 That’s simple.

-Now with this copied, we’re going to save our project quickly and then go back to our project manager.
-To do this, go back up to file, project manager, and then from here we can open back up our previous project that we were working on.
+Now with this copy, we’re going to save our project quickly and then go back to our project manager.
+To do this, go back up to file, project manager, and then from here, we can open back up the previous project that we were working on.

 Great!
 Now in our media pool for this project, we can paste the templates by hitting command or control V or by going up to edit, paste.
 And now our templates are available inside of our project!
 Then copy this clip, and paste it into your project, and it’ll appear wherever your playhead is over.